Construction bogus self-employment rises again

 Bogus self-employment occurs when workers are classified as self-employed but they have all the characteristics of a worker yet are denied all employment rights.

-Huge rise in bogus self-employment unlines need for radicla employment reforms
+Huge rise in construction bogus self-employment demonstrates urgent need for radical employment reforms

 Notes to editors: